anonymous7483/fire-event-detection-dataset/README.md

 There should now be a folder named "wav" with the audio source files in the working directory.

 ## Prepare data
 This will create a HDF5 file with the prepared dataset, by default using the path "./wav" for the audio source files.
 This can take a while.
+We opted for releasing the data with full sampling rate, and as a result this step takes some more time.
+Most of the time is spent on resampling the audio files to 32,000 Hz.

     python prepare_data.py